The ketogenic diet has become quite popular recently.

 As a pure fat source, olive oil contains no carbs.
 It's an ideal base for salad dressings and healthy mayonnaise.

 Because it isn't as stable as saturated fats at high temperatures, it's best to use olive oil for low-heat cooking or add it to foods after they have been cooked.
+You can find olive oil online.

 Summary: Extra-virgin olive oil is high in heart-healthy monounsaturated fats and antioxidants.
 It's ideal for salad dressings, mayonnaise and adding to cooked foods.